thecodeofdaniel/nasm_script/README.md

 When you run the script you will be prompted with

 ```
-You can always exit the script with: Ctrl + C
+Exit the script with: Ctrl + C

 1: asm_file1.asm
 2: asm_file2.asm